Goodbye, card surcharges. Hello, Direct Debit. Why the travel industry must offer alternatives to card payments

 In any case, consumer groups have been quick to criticise the lack of transparency around some of these newly devised costs.

 Incentivising people to pay for holidays through non-card routes, which are good financially for both merchant and customer, is another option for travel operators looking to mitigate the impact of the ban.

-GoCardless already works with many travel companies, including Thomas Cook, Destinology and Hays, offering their customers a easy, convenient, and dependable way to pay for travel using Direct Debit, with lower transaction costs than cards.
+GoCardless already works with many travel companies, including Destinology and Hays, offering their customers an easy, convenient, and dependable way to pay for travel using Direct Debit, with lower transaction costs than cards.

 Since the card surcharge ban came into effect, online agent Iglu has stopped taking credit card payments to settle the balance on holiday purchases.
 Instead, it now allows travellers to pay by Direct Debit via GoCardless, by bank transfer, or by cheques.

 It’s easy to see why Direct Debit is the most attractive payment option for travel firms.
 It’s cheaper than cards (at around 1% per transaction) and it’s much more flexible than standing orders (allowing for variable instalment amounts and payment dates).
 Because it’s set up and managed by the business, it’s also better for cash flow than cheques, standing order and bank transfers, which all rely on the customer to initiate.

 Direct Debit also helps to reduce admin time and costs for businesses, since payments are set up once and then collected automatically when they are due (no more chasing payments).